 According to the study report, around 78% of students considered digital reading and eTextbooks to be the major reason behind their improved grades.
 It helped them improve their computer science, mathematics, and other technical skills.

-Additional Benefits of Digital Reading & eTextbooks
+What are Advantages of Digital Reading & eTextbooks?

 Easy Access Through Instant Downloads